MarkNahabedian/AnalyzeRegistryPackages/README.md

 In the scatter plots, jll packages are red, Julia packages are green.

-These plots show what fraction of the currently registered (non-JLL) projects would pass at a given threshold value:
+The following plots show how many of the currently registered (non-JLL) projects would pass at a given threshold value:

 * [satisfies-doc_min_fraction](https://github.com/MarkNahabedian/AnalyzeRegistryPackages.jl/blob/main/data/satisfies-doc_min_fraction.svg)